Country Profile: Macau

 Military and Security

-Defense in Macau is under the jurisdiction of China, with the Chinese People's Liberation Army maintaining a garrison in the region.
-The local security is managed by the Macau Public Security Police Force.
+Defense responsibilities for Macau are assumed by China, with the Chinese People's Liberation Army maintaining a garrison in the region.
+The local law enforcement is handled by the Macau Public Security Police Force, reflecting Macau's unique security needs as a popular tourist destination.

 Energy